bfme-technology/.github/profile/README.md

 Goal of this community is to:
 - [x] Give Students an industrial exposure
 - [x] Collect funding for the inhouse project
-- [x] Experiment with latest technology, to update whatever is there
+- [x] Experiment with latest technology, so we could learn more

+Motto of this community is:

+> Learn to Grow